Narkhos/Puzzlescript-Wrapper/README.md

 ## v2.0.0

 This is a rewrite of PuzzlescriptWrapper using visual studio and v8 javascript engine.

 - Performances allow playing real time puzzlescript games without any framerate issue
 - You can choose the game you want to play in a list (hitting TAB key to show/hide the list)
 - If there is only one game in the ./data/games/ directory, the game list feature is disabled.
 So you can distribute a standalone version of your game without any compilation or modification in the puzzlescriptWrapper project.
+- Basic game controller support (tested with xbox 360 controller but should work with most pc compatible controllers)
+- show/hide framerate by hitting 'i' key
+- fullscreen mode and resolution can be setup from the config.json file
+- When you resize the window, the game is now resized accordingly

 ## v0.1.1

 For this version, I tried a lot of games and fixed some bugs that prevent some of them to run correctly.

 ### Content

 - Sfx emulation almost work (the sound is playing to fast but is mostly the same
 - short web color format like "#af0" is now working
 - fix some sprite display

 ## v0.1.0

 ### Content

 - Most of puzzlescript games should be playable.
 - The game progression is saved locally
 - Sfx emulation is not finished yet
 - realtime games can be slow

 ### Detail